biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 :obj:`~Orange.feature.imputation.Imputer` is called with an :obj:`~Orange.data.Instance` it returns a new instance with the missing values imputed (leaving the original instance intact).
-If imputer is called with an :obj:`~Orange.data.Table` it returns a new data table with imputed instances.
+If imputer is called with a :obj:`~Orange.data.Table` it returns a new data table with imputed instances.

 .. class:: Constructor